katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_online.rst

 Dynamic inventory for Online resources
 --------------------------------------

-Ansible has a dynamic inventory plugin that can list your resources.
+Assible has a dynamic inventory plugin that can list your resources.

 1. Create a YAML configuration such as ``online_inventory.yml`` with this content: